How to Prepare for the ACT Math Test

 Many other concepts are related to this list, but this is an excellent starting point for your review.

-Learning and incorporating test-taking strategies during your ACT Math practice will help test day feel like a breeze.
-These ACT test-taking strategies can help you get the correct answer quicker, saving precious time.
+Learning and incorporating test-taking strategies during your ACT Math test practice will help test day feel like a breeze.
+These ACT test-taking strategies can help you get the correct answer quicker, saving you precious time as you move through the test.

 Memorize Formulas Your Way

 Unfortunately, unlike SAT-takers, you won't have access to a formula sheet on test day.
 However, committing formulas to memory doesn't have to be agonizing.
-The chances are that you may have memorized many of them already!
+You may have memorized many of them already!

 Some formulas you should definitely know for the ACT include: